dagda1/cuttingedge/packages/use-multi-query/README.md

 # use-multi-query

-## WHY!!!!!!!!!!!!!!!!!!!

-> For crying out loud, why have you created yet another `react-query` or `use-query` or `use-fetch` clone?
+## For crying out loud, why have you created yet another `react-query` or `use-query` or `use-fetch` clone?
 Are you serious?

-Yes, because I am frustrated with what is out there.
+Yes, because I am frustrated with what is out there.  - Packages like [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) and [swr](https://github.com/vercel/swr) are excellent but they are so ridiculously complicated when all I want to do is to call an endpoint.
+I need to spend time to get know these packages when all I want to do is to give a function a url and I am good to go.

 Here are my reasons.

 - Because there is still way too much setup and config in any `useQueryXXX` query thningy that I have tried.

-- [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) is excellent, but I still have to provide the code to use `axios` or `fetch` or whatever.
+- Packages like [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) and [swr](https://github.com/vercel/swr) are excellent, but I still have to provide the code to use `axios` or `fetch` or whatever.
+There is a lot to learn and configure for something that should be simple.
+It is also becoming bloated and I do not know what half of what it does.

 - I want to run more than one query.